Skip to main content

 }

-There's one thing that (should) stand out here, the $scope variable. $scope is nothing more than a data property and the location where the root scope is attached to the DOM is defined by the location of the ng-app directive (in our case, this is the <html> tag).
+One thing stands out here: the $scope variable. $scope is just a data property.
+The root scope attaches to the DOM wherever the ng-app directive sits (in our case, the <html> tag).

-The final bit of script that we need to add is the save function - add this after the Editor function:
+The last piece is the save function.
+Add this after the Editor function:

 $scope.save = function () {